i0tool5/go-ipparser/README.md

-# go-ipparser
+# goipaddress
-Golang module for parsing IPv4
+Golang module for IPv4 processing
 Work in progress :)